shecodes-students/kitchen-sessions/README.md

 The sorted output is then piped into `uniq`. `uniq` simply discards (filters) duplicate lines when these lines immediately follow each other.

 > When you start a program that reads from `stdin` by default (like `sort` or `uniq`) without piping some other program's output into it and without redirecting `stdin` to come from a file, it will read your keystrokes.
 You will often have the impression that "nothing is happening" when you start such a program, because it typically does not prompt you for input.
 It will simply sit there and silently wait for you to type.
 You can tell that this is happening by the absence of your shell prompt.
-You simply start typing and press `Ctrl-D`, which is defined by ASCII to be the [End Of Transmission character](https://en.wikipedia.org/wiki/End-of-transmission_character) (EOT).
+You simply start typing and, when done, press `Ctrl-D`, which is defined by ASCII to be the [End Of Transmission character](https://en.wikipedia.org/wiki/End-of-transmission_character) (EOT).

 When you just run `uniq` for example, your cursor will  be placed in a new line with no prompt at all. `uniq` is trying to read from `stdin`, which is connected to your terminal.
 Hence, unless you tupe something, `uniq` will keep waiting.
 Whn you type a line of text and hit enter, `uniq` will output that exact line of text (so in your terminal you see it a second time).
 This happens for every line of input, unless it is _exactly_ the same line as the previous one, in which case `uniq` will not send it back to you (by writing it to `stdout`). `uniq` keeps reading until yout hit `Ctrl-D`.